 Strata levy notices

-Guidance for strata committees to help them provide easy-to-understand levy notices for owners and meet a new requirement starting later in 2025 (date yet to be announced).
+Guidance for strata committees to help them provide easy-to-understand levy notices for owners.

 Key information